Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Future and Limitations of Memetic Algorithms for the LOP

 \section{Future and Limitations of Memetic Algorithms for the LOP}

-Evolutionary Algorithms (EAs) are a class of metaheuristics that draw their inspiration from biological evolution~\cite{Sloss2020,Cotta:2018}.
-Experience has shown that EAs are very effective at solving difficult optimization problems in a wide variety of fields~\cite{dasgupta2013evolutionary}.
-However, they typically become more effective when combined with trajectory techniques, or some other refinement mechanisms~\cite{Neri:2011:handbook}.
-This combination of EAs with additional schemes is known as Memetic Algorithms (MAs)~\cite{NERI20121}.

-Multiple strategies have been designed to integrate EAs with other mechanisms.
-In first-generation MAs, enhancement mechanisms were used statically to refine the solutions found by genetic operators.
-Subsequently, a variety of more complex integration strategies were developed, ranging from schemes that consider a set of improvement mechanisms that are applied adaptively, to schemes that rely on the feedback provided by the improvement mechanisms to adapt internal parts of the EA, such as its fitness function or genetic operators.
-Despite the advances offered by recent MAs~\cite{Zheng:23}, their design, use and implementation is very complex due to the number of parameters and components they consider, as well as to the complex interactions that occur between them.
-In many problems, the first-generation MAs are still very effective~\cite{fisher2007, wolf2007, Ceberio:2015}, so both the simplest and the most complex methodologies continue to be investigated.
+Evolutionary Algorithms (EAs) are a class of metaheuristics that draw their inspiration from biological evolution~\cite{Cotta:2018}.
+EAs are very effective at solving difficult optimization problems in a wide variety of fields~\cite{dasgupta2013evolutionary}.
+However, they typically become more effective when combined with refinement mechanisms~\cite{Neri:2011:handbook}, combination known as Memetic Algorithms (MAs)~\cite{NERI20121}.
+In first-generation MAs, enhancement mechanisms were used statically to refine the solutions.
+Subsequently, a variety of more complex integration strategies were developed, ranging from schemes that consider a set of improvement mechanisms that are applied adaptively, to schemes that rely on the feedback provided by the improvement mechanisms to adapt internal parts of the EA.
+Despite the advances offered by recent MAs~\cite{Zheng:23}, their design, use and implementation is very complex due to the number of parameters and components they consider.
+In many problems, the first-generation MAs are still effective~\cite{fisher2007, Ceberio:2015}, so both the simplest and the most complex methodologies continue to be investigated.
 Considering the number of problems in which MAs are the leading strategy~\cite{Cotta:2018}, and that this is the case with the LOP, this paper focuses on these types of strategies.
-In particular, in the case of the LOP, the MA that has yielded the current BKS is a first-generation algorithm~\cite{lugo2022diversity}, so this is the method that will be used to conduct the proposed analyses.
+In particular, the MA that has yielded the current BKS for the LOP is a first-generation algorithm~\cite{lugo2022diversity}, so this is the main method used to conduct our analyses.

-The rationale behind the development of MAs is that EAs are often appropriate for exploring different regions and identifying promising areas, but their intensification capabilities are more limited.
-Because of this, the idea was to integrate EAs with optimizers that had good intensification capabilities.
-In this sense, hill climbing local search is one of the simplest schemes to intensify a region of the search space.
-Since, for many problems, finding a local optimum is a computationally very expensive process, in such cases it is not feasible to use more complex schemes, which is why local search remains one of the most used methods in MAs; however, advances in hardware have also made it quite common for more complex trajectory metaheuristics, such as Tabu Search (TS) or Variable Neighborhood Search (VNS), to be considered, and even mathematical programming strategies that are usually even more computationally expensive.